k2view-academy/K2View-Academy/articles/04_fabric_studio/26_web_basic_code_editing.md

 > **NOTES**:
 >
-> * Web studio comes with built-in support for  various programming language like Java, JavaScript, TypeScript, CSS, and HTML.
+> * Web Studio comes with a built-in support for various programming languages like Java, JavaScript, TypeScript, CSS and HTML.
 More rich language extensions can be found in [Open VSX Registry](https://open-vsx.org/), which is similar to the VS Code Marketplace.
-> * Similar code completion and behavior, though less contextual, is available also at Query Builder SQL editor, using the Query Builder Assistance.
+> * Similar code completion and behavior, though less contextual, is available also in Query Builder SQL editor, using the Query Builder Assistance.